cgruver/cgruver/_pages/tutorials/tekton-overview.md

    |`env:`|Sets the environment for the container.
 In this step we are setting the value of our user's home directory to `/workspace`.  `/workspace` is a special volumeMount that gives the steps in your Task a common place to store state during the execution of the Task.
 There is a lot more to explore with `Workspaces`.|
    |`workingDir:`|This attribute is specifying that when our container runs the script that we specified earlier, it will run with the current working directory set to `/workspace`.|

+   Refer to the upstream [Task](https://github.com/tektoncd/pipeline/blob/main/docs/tasks.md){:target="_blank"} documentation for all of the attributes that can be used in a `step`.

 1. `volumes` is a list of Pod volumes which can be mounted into one or more containers that run in the Task.